What You Need to Know Before Choosing Coverage

 Car Liability Insurance

-Liability car insurance is almost always mandatory by state law and provides reimbursement for damage and injuries caused to other vehicles, drivers, and passengers.
+Liability car insurance is almost always required by state law and covers damage to and injuries to other vehicles, drivers, and passengers.
+Coverage has two components: bodily injury liability and property damage liability.

 Collision Insurance